 For our graduate students, action-based learning is a critical component of our curriculum, creating new depths of experience for our students through partnerships with corporations, non-profit organizations, Ohio State University and Fisher College of Business' global alumni.
 We will be a market leader in this innovation as part of our commitment to provide the best in management education.

-The graduate i4 course (intensive, international, in-market, immersion) gives MBA students the opportunity to internationalize their degree by learning about and becoming experts in one particular region of the world.
+The graduate GAP program gives MBA students the opportunity to internationalize their degree by learning about and becoming experts in one particular region of the world.
 Each course focuses on a different region of the world and consist of coursework, action learning projects, and an in-country experience and are designed to enhance a student's understanding of doing business in the region.

 Student Investment Management Program